Benchmarking Quantum Surrogate Models on Scarce and Noisy Data: Introduction

-A popular \textit{in silico} approach for accelerating these simulations are so called surrogate models, which aim to closely approximate the simulation model while being much cheaper to evaluate.
-More recently, the usage of highly parameterized models like classical Artificial Neural Networks (ANNs) as surrogate models has gained increasing research interest, as they have shown promising performance in coping with the typically high dimensional solution space \cite{doi:10.1177/0954410019864485, 10.3389/fenrg.2022.979168, Vazquez-Canteli_2019}.
-However a substantial issue with using ANNs as surrogate models is overfitting, which is mainly caused by a combination of noisiness and small sample sizes of the available data points in practice. \cite{Stokes2020, doi:10.1021/ci500747n, https://doi.org/10.1002/minf.201501008, Ponzoni2017}
+A popular \emph{in silico} approach for accelerating such simulations are so called surrogate models, which aim to closely approximate the simulation model while being much cheaper to evaluate.
+The central element within the surrogate modeling approach is to fit a computational model to the available data.
+More recently, the usage of highly parameterized models like classical Artificial Neural Networks (ANNs) as surrogate models has gained increasing research interest, as they have shown promising performance in coping with the typically high dimensional solution space \cite{doi:10.1177/0954410019864485,10.3389/fenrg.2022.979168,Vazquez-Canteli_2019}.
+However, a substantial issue with using ANNs as surrogate models is overfitting, which is mainly caused by a combination of noisiness and small sample sizes of the available data points in practice. \cite{Stokes2020,doi:10.1021/ci500747n,https://doi.org/10.1002/minf.201501008,Ponzoni2017}

-In contrast to classical ANNs, Quantum Neural Networks (QNNs), have been shown to be quite robust with respect to noise and data scarcity \cite{https://doi.org/10.48550/arxiv.2209.05523, Mitarai_2018}.
-Furthermore, QNNs also natively allow to construct quantum surrogate models in higher dimensions than classically possible, displaying another possible quantum advantage.
+In contrast to classical ANNs, quantum neural networks (QNNs), have been shown to be quite robust with respect to noise and data scarcity \cite{https://doi.org/10.48550/arxiv.2209.05523,Mitarai_2018}.
+Furthermore, QNNs also natively allow to efficiently process data in higher dimensions than classically possible, displaying another possible quantum advantage.

-Eager to investigate the usage of QNNs as surrogate models in a realistic setting, our core contributions amount to: \begin{itemize} \item An exploration of the practical application of QNNs as surrogate functions beyond existing proofs of concept. \item An extensive evaluation of the designed QNNs against a minimalist ANN constructed to solve the given tasks accurately when given many noise free data samples. \item An empirical analysis of NISQ hardware performance and an estimation of needed hardware error improvements to replicate the simulator results. \end{itemize}
+Eager to investigate the usage of QNNs as surrogate models in a realistic setting (i.e., given a limited number of noisy data points), our core contributions amount to: \begin{itemize} \item An exploration of the practical application of QNNs as surrogate functions beyond existing proofs of concept, i.e., by fitting scarce, noisy, data sets in higher dimensions. \item An extensive evaluation of the designed QNNs against a similarly sized ANN, constructed to solve the given tasks accurately when given many noise free data samples. \item An empirical analysis of NISQ hardware performance and an estimation of needed hardware error improvements to replicate the simulator results. \end{itemize}

-Section \ref{sec:background} of this paper lays out the techniques described in the literature.
-In section \ref{sec:methodology}, we introduce which of these techniques we chose for our approach, followed by an evaluation on two-dimensional synthetic benchmark functions and a real world data set.
-Section \ref{sec:conclusion} ultimately concludes our findings.
+The remainder of this paper is structured as follows.
+Section~\ref{sec:background} lays out the theoretical background of (quantum) surrogate models.
+Section~\ref{sec:methodology} subsequently describes our approach, as well as the choice of benchmark data sets and the classical baseline.
+Section~\ref{sec:evaluation} contains the results and discussion.
+Section~\ref{sec:conclusion} ultimately concludes our findings.